mikeshultz/solidbyte/docs/install.rst

 System Requirements
 *******************

 Some system level depenencies are required first for Solidbyte to work.
+Python >= 3.6 is required.

 =====
 Linux